Representation learning to advance multi-institutional studies with electronic health record data from US and France: Supplementary methodological details

+We first present the detailed algorithm (Algorithm~\ref{alg:align_sppmi}) for aligning PPMI-SVD embeddings across institutions using GAT, as introduced in the \emph{Methods} section of the main text.

-In Section~\ref{train2}, we explore the various loss components used in the similarity and relatedness training steps.
+We next detail the loss functions.
+In the \emph{Methods} section of the main text, we introduced the various loss components used in the similarity and relatedness training stages.
 These losses are defined based on distinct sets of positive and negative relations.
-In this section, we provide a detailed explanation of how these positive and negative relation sets are constructed.
+Here, we provide a more detailed explanation of how these sets are constructed.

-Specifically, in the similarity training step, we apply a similarity-based loss \eqref{sim_loss} to train $\Z_{\mathcal{S}}$ for similarity tasks.
-In the second step, a relatedness-based loss \eqref{rel_loss} is used to optimize $\Z_{\mathcal{R}}$, enabling it to capture more complex relationships.
+In the similarity training step, we apply the similarity-based loss \eqref{sim_loss} to train $\Z_{\mathcal{S}}$.
+In the second step, the relatedness-based loss \eqref{rel_loss} is used to optimize $\Z_{\mathcal{R}}$ to capture more complex associations.